Sofosbuvir / Velpatasvir Dosage

 1 tablet orally once a day

-Regimen and Duration of Therapy:
+Recommended Regimen and Duration of Therapy:

--Patients with decompensated cirrhosis (Child-Pugh B or C): Sofosbuvir-velpatasvir plus ribavirin for 12 weeks
+-Therapy-naive and therapy-experienced, with decompensated cirrhosis (Child-Pugh B or C): Sofosbuvir-velpatasvir plus ribavirin for 12 weeks

 -The manufacturer product information for ribavirin should be consulted regarding dosing and dose adjustments (if applicable).